 (9) Scammers Create a Sense of Urgency

-Be careful and think rationally when you are about to give out your sensitive information or spend your money online.
+Be careful and think rationally when you are about to give out your personal, sensitive information.

 If you know of any other methods used by scam websites to lure people in, please leave them in the comment section below.